mt-mods/unified_inventory_plus/README.md

 - Craft All: crafting a stack and putting the result in the inventory
 - Patterns buttons: reorganizing iteams in the craft inventory following usual patterns

+Functionalities can be independants and you can disable those you don't want in init.lua

 Mod Dependencies: unified_inventory